hyperledger-archives/iroha-api/source/includes/_queries.md

 ### Purpose

-In order to know precision for given asset, and other related info in future, such as description of asset, etc. user can send `GetAssetInfo` query.
+In order to know precision for given asset, and other related info in the future, such as a description of the asset, etc. user can send `GetAssetInfo` query.

 This Query returns `AssetResponse` with an information about the asset.